martinmoec/fable-react-native-how-to/README.md

 # Install npm-packages

-Install the [fable-splitter](https://www.npmjs.com/package/fable-splitter) and [fable-compiler](https://www.npmjs.com/package/fable-compiler) npm-modules.
+Install the [fable-splitter](https://www.npmjs.com/package/fable-splitter), [fable-compiler](https://www.npmjs.com/package/fable-compiler) and the [@babel/preset-env](https://www.npmjs.com/package/@babel/preset-env) npm-modules as dev-dependencies.
 See the documentation of these for further info.

-`yarn add --dev fable-splitter fable-compiler`
+`yarn add --dev fable-splitter fable-compiler @babel/preset-env`

-`yarn add buffer`
+You will also need to install the [buffer](https://www.npmjs.com/package/buffer) npm-module, along with the [@react-native-community/netinfo](https://www.npmjs.com/package/@react-native-community/netinfo) module which is required by Fable.React.Native.

-`yarn add --dev @babel/preset-env`
+`yarn add buffer @react-native-community/netinfo`

 You can now compile your F# project to Javascript by simply running `yarn fable-splitter src/App.fsproj -o out` (Note the `-o` parameter specifying the output folder to dump the .js files)

 If you get a compilation error it is likely to be caused by your `babel.config.js` file, and i've experienced that the easiest way to get rid of this i simply by deleting the `babel.config.js` file altogether.
+You can also provide a configuration file as shown below.
 However, someone with a better Babel understanding than me could probably provide a better configuration/setup (suggestions welcomed).

 You can provide the `fable-splitter` with a config file for simpler configuration.
 For example:
 ```javascript